How Does Scoring Work In Fencing?

 In fencing, athletes score points by hitting each other with their weapons.
 The goal of the sport is to use such a weapon to touch your opponent, while also using it to defend yourself from being touched.
 In the Olympics and most competitions, the first fencer to reach 15 points is the winner.
 There are three different weapons called the epee, foil, and saber that each have different scoring rules.
 An electronic scoring system is used to automatically keep track of hits.
 Right of way rules, also known as priority, come into play when fencers strike each other at the exact same time.

 The scoring system can change format, sizes, and other specs depending on which company manufactured it.
 However, generally it looks like a rectangular box, with a screen and lights, a green one, a red one, and two white lights.
 When the green light comes on, it means that the fencer on the left of the referee (the side in which the green light is placed in the machine) has hit the opponent on their valid scoring area.
 When the red light comes on, the same has happened, but for the athlete on the red side.
 We will get to the white light in a bit.

-However, in saber most of the time both lights will go on at the same time, as it is easy for fencers to touch each other at the same time.
-In that case, only one fencer gets a point, which is awarded by the referee based on the "right of way rules."
+However, in saber most of the time both lights will go on at the same time, as it is easy for fencers to touch each other at the exact same time.
+In that case, only one fencer gets a point, which is awarded by the referee based on the right of way rules.
 If fencers touch each other somewhere outside the valid scoring area, nothing will happen, no lights will go on and the bout will continue.

 Fencing has three different weapons, foil, epee, and saber.
-In all three of them, the goal is to touch your opponent with your weapon, while also using it to avoid being touched by the opponent.
+In all three variations, the goal is to touch your opponent with your weapon, while also using it to avoid being touched by the opponent.
 Although that may sound quite simple, each weapon has somewhat complex rules of their own, which contribute to making fencing an exciting and fair sport.

 After a bout is over and the referee has declared the winner, fencers don't just turn their backs and leave.
 There are rules that contribute to maintaining the sport's original etiquette and courtesy.
 After a bout, fencers must salute each other using their weapons and proceed to shake hands.
 After that, fencers usually shake hands with the opponent's coach, and the referee, although that is not a rule.